 Instructions

-• Whisk together balsamic vinegar, oil, pesto, honey, corn starch, garlic, 1 teaspoon salt and pepper.
+- Whisk together chicken broth, balsamic vinegar, oil, pesto, honey, corn starch, garlic, salt and pepper.

-• Top each chicken breast with a slice of cheese.
+- Top each chicken breast with mozzarella cheese.
 Return to the oven and broil for 1-2 minutes, just until melted.

 Notes